jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[south span-85 text-05 text-black]
-<div style="margin-bottom: 100px; text-align: left;">For these 64-bit numbers the bias B is 1023, and the length L is 2^52.
+<div style="margin-top: -150px; text-align: left;">For these 64-bit numbers the bias B is 1023, and the length L is 2^52.
 Using these values, we find the double-precision version of K as well as our magic number!</div>
 @snapend

 @snap[midpoint span-60 text-05]